GentlyTech/spaghetti/README.md

 The following section contains TODOs that involve objectives not considered in the original deliverable.
 - Handle user authentication (store passwords)
+  - User will refer to the entity that stores login information for the website
+  - Customer will refer to the entity that stores a person that has checked in (the original User outlined in the ER diagram)
 - Store payment methods? (pseudo payments)